-The Advantages and Disadvantages of Being a Freelancer
+The Pros and Cons of Being a Freelancer

 Having been a freelancer for the last ten years of my life, I have to say that even though I had to suffer from some of the down sides, I would never go back to a traditional office job with a steady salary.

 In my life as a freelancer, I made the most positive professional experiences of my life and I also learnt more things than I ever learned during my years at university and at the companies I worked for as a full-time employee.